yowainwright/codependence/README.md

 ```

-And Codependencies will install the right dependency versions for each package in your project!
+Codependencies will install the right dependency version for each package in your monorepo!

-> _**Note:** Codependencies can and will still install the expected version defined at the projects root for packages that don't specify differences in their `package.json` files!_
+> _**Note:** Codependencies can and will still install the expected version defined at the monorepo's root for packages that don't specify differences in their `package.json` files!_

 ---